Bright Knight Icon

 • Set in early third season

-SUMMARY: Nick's friend Morgan has become an Enforcer and doesn't want Nick to know, but Lacroix sets them on a collision course by reporting Tracy's forbidden knowledge of vampires.
+Nick's friend Morgan has become an Enforcer and doesn't want Nick to know, but Lacroix sets them on a collision course by reporting Tracy's forbidden knowledge of vampires.

-RECOMMENDATION: The Enforcers -- those who ensure vampirism's secrecy -- appear only in "Unreality TV," plus an allusion in "The Fix."
+The Enforcers — those who ensure vampirism's secrecy — appear only in "Unreality TV," plus an allusion in "The Fix."
 "Protect and Serve" unfolds from the rotating perspectives of Tracy, Natalie, and an original character, Morgan, now an Enforcer, but once Nick's protégé.
 Morgan's dilemma illustrates one way the Enforcers might function, while exploring why Natalie and Tracy each choose to keep vampirism secret, and what it costs them.
 Equipped with a murder mystery and fleeting flashbacks, this energetic plot whips out eye-opening character analysis on its way into suspenseful confrontations.
 Third season was not without hope, this story shows.

 October 2008